wunderio/next-drupal-starterkit/README.md

 #### Redis caching

 The project is set up to use [Redis](https://redis.io/) if available to cache the responses from the backend.
 Both the ddev and lando setup include redis by default.
 The connection between next.js and redis is handled by the [@neshca/cache-handler](https://www.npmjs.com/package/@neshca/cache-handler) package.
-We added custom logic to our cache handler to handle prepopulating the cache from builds for ISR.
-Checl the `cache-handler.mjs` file in the `next` directory for more information.

 ### Connecting to Redis in the local environment